-- Request for SPO Assistance (PDF, 675 KB) – For general requests for assistance from SPO staff
+- Request for SPO Assistance (PDF, 675 KB)– For general requests for assistance.

 - Grant Proposal Worksheet (Word Doc, 69 KB) – To assist PD/PIs in structuring their project proposals (hypothesis, background, study design, etc.)

-- Funding Needs Form (PDF, 1294 KB) – For PD/PI requests for assistance in identifying funding opportunities for a specific project
+- Funding Needs Form (PDF, 1294 KB) – For PD/PI to request assistance with identifying funding opportunities for a specific project

 - Budget Worksheet (Excel file, 37 KB) – For proposal budget development

-All requests for assistance should bedirected to Mary Groce at 414-219-7846.
-If a particular funding source has been identified, investigators are encouraged to contact SPO as far in advance of the application deadline as possible.
+All requests for assistance should be directed to Mary Groce at (414) 219-7846 or email@example.com.
+If a particular funding opportunity has been identified, PD/PIs are encouraged to contact SPO as far in advance of the application deadline as possible.

-All proposals require similar elements in order to provide the sponsor with information adequate for review.
-The following list provides a brief overview of the basic proposal components, which may be used as a guide when sponsor requirements are not specific.
-A typical proposal should include:
+The following list provides an overview of the basic proposal components, and may be used as a guide when sponsor requirements are not specific.
+Generally, a proposal includes:

-- Cover or title page – This often includes the PD/PI's name, address, phone number, fax number and email address; title of proposal; sponsor name, address, telephone and fax number; period of project performance with start and end dates; budget amount requested; submission date; and name, contact information and possibly the signature of the submitting organization’s Authorized Organizational Representative (AOR).
+- Cover or title page – This often includes the PD/PI's name and contact information; title of proposal; period of project performance with start and end dates; total budget amount requested; submission date; and name, contact information and possibly the signature of the submitting organization’s Authorized Organizational Representative (AOR).

-- Abstract – The abstract describes the objectives, methodology and significance of the proposed project.
-It should not include references to other sections of the proposal.
+- Abstract – The abstract summarizes the objectives, methodology and significance of the proposed project.
+It should stand alone and not reference other sections of the proposal.
 For many sponsors, the abstract is published in the public domain; thus, it is important to not reveal any proprietary information.

-- Introduction – The introduction provides a brief description of the proposed project’s objectives, endorsement to support credibility in the project area, any related work which may be in progress, and any other pertinent background information or needs statement required by the sponsor.
+- Introduction – The introduction provides background, a review of the field’s current status and gaps or unmet needs, proposed objectives, any related work that may be in progress, and any other information required by the sponsor.

 - Project description – The project description discusses the proposed approach and methodology, including the hypothesis(ses) being tested.
 This section should include detailed information about the research strategy evaluation plan and project timeline.

-- Bibliography – A listing of references cited in the body of the proposal should be provided.
+- Bibliography – References cited in the body of the proposal must be listed.